- How does hotel registration check-in work?

 The personnel of the project was the following:

 - Business Analyst

 The PassportScan project had a short but incredibly intense development cycle.
-Due to previous experience with such types of applications - we have managed to deploy it on over a month since the start of the project.
+We have managed to deploy it on over a month since the start of the project.

 This accomplishment was made possible through close communication and collaboration between the client and the team.